-Organic chemicals contaminants, including synthetic and volatile organic chemicals, which are by products of industrial processes and petroleum production, and can also, come from gas stations, urban storm water runoff, and septic systems.
+Organic chemicals contaminants, including synthetic and volatile organic chemicals, are produced by industrial processes and petroleum production, and can also, come from gas stations, urban storm water runoff, and septic systems.

 Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.